-During the last few months, various articles about beautiful libraries around the world have caught my eye, and I’ve posted some of them on my Facebook page and on Twitter.
+During the last few months, various articles about beautiful libraries around the world have caught my eye, and I’ve posted some of them on my Facebook page.
 Something weird happens to me when I see pictures of shelves full of books.
 I feel happy and positive, as well as nostalgic, and generally feel a warm glow inside.
 I imagine many proofreaders and editors have a similar reaction.
 I’ve always loved reading and the physical feel of having a book in my hands and turning the pages, but it’s hard to explain why these images should have such a dramatic effect.

 Reading from a young age